CrimsonDreamers/CSCI-S-71-Project---CommuShare/README.md

   - Aggregated size of stories is 40, while the forecast for this sprint is 45.
   - Only developers participated in this activity.
 - All of the stories in your sprint backlog are the right size: the size of each backlog item is less than half your forecast velocity for the sprint.
 If you noticed PBIs that are too large to get done in a sprint, you refined them by splitting them into smaller stories and estimating the smaller stories.
-  - Size of each item is 20, which is less than half of 45 (our forecast velocity for the sprint).
+  - Size of the largest item is 40, which is less than half of 85 (our usual forecast velocity for the sprint).
+For the first Sprint though, we've decreased our velocity to 20.
 - You decomposed user stories into developer tasks (1 point).
 The tasks are clearly listed in your sprint backlog (1 point).
-  - Decomposed our two user stories into multiple developer tasks.
+  - Decomposed our first user story (which is the only one we are doing) into multiple developer tasks.
-  - The tasks are listed alongside the user stories in the sprint backlog.
+  - The tasks are listed alongside the user story in the sprint backlog.
 - Your sprint backlog, including both the user stories and developer tasks, is represented in a kanban board (1 point).
 The URL of the kanban board is documented in your README (1 point).
 Course staff can view the kanban board (1 point).
   - The sprint backlog kanban board is seen on our [Miro board](https://miro.com/app/board/uXjVK2OVZ-c=/).
 - You have a sprint burndown chart.
 On the x-axis, you display time markers in units of 1 day.
 On the y-axis, you display story points remaining to get done.
 There is a linear curve descending from left to right; the leftmost point of the curve is number of story points in your sprint at sprint day 1; the rightmost point is 0 story points remaining on the last day of the sprint.
 The burndown chart, or the URL of the burndown chart, is document in your README.
 Course staff can view the burndown chart.
 (1 point for each sentence you complete)